| Shopify API fully down |

 Pitfall #4: Missing Mandatory GDPR Webhooks

-Your app will be rejected from the App Store without these three webhooks.
+Your app will be rejected from the App Store without customers/data_request, customers/redact, and shop/redact webhook handlers.

 Shopify Load & Scale